CWG-DS/Clipboard-Health/README.md

 We first focused on a fixed pricing strategy where driver pay is fixed throughout the whole duration of our program.
 To do so we employed a custom function which outputs the total profit acquired during the 12-month span of our program given a driver payment amount as input.
-The function logic can be found bellow, the code it self with detailed comments is available within the jupyter notebook within this repository.
+The function logic can be found bellow, the code itself with detailed comments is available within the jupyter notebook within this repository.

 1. Function Set Up